chandra-gummaluru/chandra-gummaluru.github.io/_posts/2019-04-23-ball-bounce.md

 	ball = canvas.create_oval([p[0] - radius, p[1] - radius, p[0] + radius, p[1] + radius], fill = "white")

 ## Simulating the Physics
 The final step is to actually simulate the physics within the `update_canvas` function.
+In the real-world, the motion of objects is continuous.
+However, we will need to discretize it.
+Thus, we define $\Delta t$ to represent the actual elapsed time between discrete time-steps.

+    dt = 1
+    dt2 = dt ** 2

 There are two cases we must consider, namely, whether the ball is above or below the surface.

 The height of the surface directly above the ball's current position is given by